 If you’re visiting Eastport, this spot is a must-try!

 I would suggest coming here when visiting Eastport.
-I put together a list of list Best Things to Do in Eastport, Maine.
+I put together a list of the Best Things to Do in Eastport, Maine.

 Location: Kittery, ME